Finding an Internship or Co-op

 I am a junior at California University of Pennsylvania, majoring in English.
 I am very interested in learning about the operations of a non-profit organization such as the March of Dimes.
 Although I realize you have no official program in place, I would be very interested in working with your organization this summer."The next paragraph should include information about your background and experience.
 You can also emphasize your interest in the particular career field and organization, and let your reader know if you have skills specific to the job.
 "I hope you will consider my proposal.
 Please contact me if you have any questions."
 Again, short and simple.
 If you don't hear back, do follow up.
 Attach your resume to the e-mail.

 - Contact organizations by telephone.
 Phone calls can be very efficient if they don't lead to too much telephone tag.
 Think about what you are going to say before getting on the phone.
 For tips, see My One Minute Commercial.
-Introduce yourself and tell your listener about your interest in his or her organization and the fact that you are seeking an unpaid internship.
+Introduce yourself and tell your listener about your interest in his or her organization and the fact that you are seeking an internship.

 - Whom do you contact within the organization?
 In small businesses or small not-for-profit organizations, contact the executive director.
 In larger organizations, contact the head of the department or unit where you wish to work, or the Human Resources Department.